 There exist various crop protection strategies, tools, and products.
 Moreover, the industry is constantly evolving, providing farmers with more and more effective methods of pest control.
 The choice depends on the area being farmed.
 Here are the most popular culture protection techniques.

 Weeds are one of the major enemies of plants.
 They compete with them for nutrients, water, and space.
 As weeds are often aggressively growing and spreading plants, they can suppress and even destroy young plants.
 Proper protection of crops from weeds requires not only timely detection of the threat but also an understanding of the biological characteristics involved.
-You can use EOS Crop Monitoring to detect an affected zone and send scouts to analyze the situation.
+You can use EOSDA Crop Monitoring to detect an affected zone and send scouts to analyze the situation.

 Crop protection from weeds involves preventive and control measures.
 The former include quarantine as well as special seed treatment and storage conditions.
 The latter include culture rotation, the use of herbicides, tillage, the production of competitive forage cultures, etc.